A few weeks ago Ilias Alexopoulos presented part of his PhD work on IoT performance Estimation.

 For anyone attending the multi-disciplinary conference of “Breaking The Surface 2021” event, I will be giving a tutorial on multiple topics on using embedded computing in maritime applications.

-Cost for production of a custom featured PCB usually is much higher for individual production
+• Cost for the production of a custom-featured PCB usually is much higher for individual production

-Designs may not be efficient from power or performance perspective
+• Designs may not be efficient from a power or performance perspective

 We are often obliged to select and change parts because of the limitations of our mainstream microcontrollers to a higher-end one or we need to add external logic and circuits to accommodate richer input-output architecture.

-Wouldn’t be great to have a polymorphism platform that could easily scale to work with for the majority of our projects, smaller or bigger?
+Wouldn’t be great to have a polymorphic platform that could easily scale to work with for the majority of our projects, smaller or bigger?

 Another aspect that is considered is design verification.
 Embedded systems usually need to have real-time performance, thus classic debugging (step-through) under real-time conditions is not always possible or is an additional challenge.
 Stack checking on RTOS or timings is not easy to observe accurately without the help of hardware otherwise, a performance penalty is taken.